Date: December 12, 2021

 - Check BC Parks, Metro Vancouver Parks, Parks Canada, BC Hydro recreation sites, or the local regional authority to see if the area you want to visit is open or closed;

-- Keep track of participant replies to the club’s health questionnaire (which will be sent as an automated reminder email) 2 to 3 days before the trip.
-Confirm that no one participating in the trip has answered “Yes” to any of the questions.
-If they have, they cannot participate in the trip.
-Do not facilitate or take part in a trip if you have any symptoms of a cold, sore throat, fever, flu or COVID-19.
-Please ask all participants to be proactive and disqualify themselves, if in doubt, rather than putting the onus on the trip leader.
+- If you're organizing an activity, keep track of participant replies to the club’s health questionnaire (which will be sent as an automated reminder email) 2 to 3 days before the activity.
+Confirm that each participant is vaccinated.
+Also confirm that no one has answered “Yes” to any of the risk questions.
+If they have, they cannot participate in the activity.
+Do not facilitate or take part if you have any symptoms of a cold, sore throat, fever, flu or COVID-19.
+Please ask all participants to be proactive and disqualify themselves, if in doubt, rather than putting the onus on the organizer.

 - Print out the questionnaire and contact list in preparation for the day of the event.

-With consideration of these guidelines, leaders and instructors are asked to review the Guidelines for Leaders and Instructors During COVID: Determining if a SKABC activity will follow COVID-19 safety measures.
+In addition to the above, leaders and instructors are asked to review the Guidelines for Leaders and Instructors During COVID.

 - Do not participate if you have any symptoms of a cold, sore throat, fever, flu or COVID-19.